 Anxious Minds runs a low cost counselling service which is provided by a team of volunteer counsellors.

 We ask service users to make a donation, based on what you think you can afford per session.
-We suggest somewhere between £5 and £30 and the Counselling Coordinator will discuss this with you when we are able to allocate you to a counselor.
+We suggest somewhere between £5 and £30 and the Counselling Coordinator will discuss this with you when we are able to allocate you to a counsellor.

 We encourage you to discuss your counselling needs with your GP first, if you feel able to do so.
 Your GP can refer to you to a whole range of general and specialist mental health services, so talking openly with your GP may help you to access the service that is right for you first time round.